Scientific Name

 Description

-Sedum is easily planted.
-Simply laying the plant on the ground for shorter varieties where you want it to grow is normally enough to get the Sedum plant started there.
-They will send out roots from wherever the stem is touching the ground and root itself.
-If you want to ensure that the plant will start there, you can add very thin soil covering the plant.
+Sedum is easy to propagate.
+Simply laying the plant on the ground for shorter varieties, where you want it to grow, is usually enough to get the Sedum plant started.
+They will send out roots from wherever the stem touches the ground and root themselves.
+If you want to ensure the plant will start there, you can add a very thin soil covering over the plant.
 You can break off one of the stems for taller Sedum varieties and push it into the ground where you want to grow it.
 The stem will root very easily, and a new plant will be established in a season or two.

 See more at How to Grow and Care for Sedum.